The Twist (song): Year-end charts

+Certifications

 Accolades

 Chubby Checker's "The Twist" held the honor of being the most successful single in Billboard history on its various "Greatest Hot 100 Songs of All Time" charts over the decades.
-It held the title until 2021, when it was dethroned by The Weeknd's "Blinding Lights".
+It held the title until 2021, when it was dethroned by the Weeknd's "Blinding Lights".

-The song is ranked number 451 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time in 2004 and number 457 in 2010.
+The song was ranked number 451 on the Rolling Stone magazine's list of The 500 Greatest Songs of All Time in 2004, and number 457 on the revised list in 2010.
 Jim Dawson wrote a 1995 book about the song and the Twist phenomenon called The Twist: The Story of the Song and Dance That Changed the World for Faber and Faber.

+In 2000, the 1960 recording by Chubby Checker on Parkway Records was inducted into the Grammy Hall of Fame.

-The song has been added to the National Recording Registry in the Library of Congress on March 21, 2013 for long-term preservation.
+The song has been added to the National Recording Registry in the Library of Congress on March 21, 2013, for long-term preservation.
 In 2014, Billboard magazine declared the song the "biggest hit" of the 1960s.

 In 2018, Checker's version was one of six singles inducted into the Rock and Roll Hall of Fame in a new category honoring singles by artists who have not been elected to the Hall.